 - sharing professional knowledge and skills willingly

-- taking a broad view, of their own role and of a patient’s needs
+- taking a broad view of their role and a patient’s needs

 - willingness to work directly with other professions,

 The behaviours associated with this capability fall into two groups.
-The first group concern establishing a team-based approach to patients; in other words ensuring that the team will have a uniform, consistent approach patients.
-The second group concern applying a uniform, consistent approach towards an individual patient.
+The first group concerns establishing a team-based approach to patients, ensuring that the team will have a uniform, consistent system for patients.
+The second group concerns applying a uniform, consistent approach towards an individual patient.

-A group of professionals may consider themselves a team, and indeed may work collaboratively towards specific goals with selected individual patients, yet they may not have as a group an ethos of always sharing work, agreeing an approach towards every patient, and agreeing a common approach to problems commonly met.
+A group of professionals may consider themselves a team.
+It may work collaboratively towards specific goals with selected individual patients.
+Yet, they may not have as a group an ethos of always sharing work, agreeing on an approach towards every patient, and agreeing on a common practice to problems commonly met.

-Ensuring a common approach towards a single patient is difficult.
-It depends upon using common approaches across all patients to common problems, so that the individual professional does not have to learn something different for each patient.
-When a patient has a specific, unique approach, the challenges are (a) to teach it to everyone who may come into contact with the patients and (b) to ensure that every person remembers and acts in the manner desired.
-Total consistency cannot be achieved.
-The greater the shared body of knowledge and skills within a team, the more likely it is that consistency will be achieved.
+Ensuring a common approach towards a single patient takes time and effort.
+It depends upon using common strategies across all patients for everyday problems so that the individual professional does not have to learn something different for each patient.
+When a patient has a specific, unique approach, the challenges are (a) to teach it to everyone who may come into contact with the patient and (b) to ensure that every person remembers and acts in the manner desired.
+Consistency can only be achieved partially.
+The greater the shared body of knowledge and skills within a team, the more likely consistency will be achieved.

-There is one area where consistency is needed, and can be increased, and that is in the interactions between the patient and their family members, friends who visit regularly, and personal carers (usually at home).
+There is one area where consistency is needed and can be increased: interactions between the patient and their family members, friends who visit regularly, and personal carers (usually at home).
 Consequently, training others to have a consistent facilitatory approach is essential to this capability.

 The behaviours associated with developing a team culture of ensuring consistency across all interactions by all people are as follows.
 The professional:

-- Ensures that policies are developed for all commonly faced problems within the service;
+- Ensures that guidelines are developed for all common issues faced within the service;

-- Suggests evidence-based policies in professional’s own sphere of expertise;
+- Suggests evidence-based approaches in the professional’s sphere of expertise;

-- Ensures that policies within own area of professional expertise are in accordance with evidence and best practice guidelines;
+- Ensures that policies within own area of professional expertise are following evidence and best practice guidelines;

 - Checks that the policies of the team are consistent and compatible, one with another;